Finland’s fourth-largest city Oulu offers urban culture and a convenient jumping on point to the exceptional nature of Northern Finland and Lapland.

 The mains and tasting menu option here is very reasonably priced for Finnish standards, served in a sophisticated yet casual setting that allows you to totally relax and enjoy the experience.
 Across the menu, you will find game food from the northern forests and fells as well as fish and seafood from lakes of Lapland and the Arctic Ocean.

 Wild berries, herbs, and vegetables all make features, while their charcoal grill adds an authentic Lappish taste to meat and fish.
-Kitchen & Bar Oula make heavy use of fresh seasonal ingredients, so the menu changes accordingly but some intriguing ingredients include reindeer, almond potatoes, fried lichen, and Nordic mushrooms.
+Kitchen & Bar Oula makes heavy use of fresh seasonal ingredients, so the menu changes accordingly, but some intriguing elements include reindeer, almond potatoes, fried lichen, and Nordic mushrooms.

 There are also several cafés, perfect for satisfying hungry tourists whose energy is waning but still wants to explore Oulu.
 The daily reindeer soup special is always a popular option.

-All the stall owners are friendly and are happy to share their decades of experience and passion for local cuisine, so be sure to take the time to pop in and sample whatever takes your fancy, or grab a seat and a coffee while you watch everyone go about their daily life.
-Silent observation is oh-so-Finnish after all!
+All the stall owners are friendly and are happy to share their decades of experience and passion for local cuisine, so be sure to take the time to pop in and sample whatever takes your fancy, or grab a seat and a coffee.
+At the same time, you watch everyone go about their daily life.
+Silent observation is oh-so-Finnish, after all!

 Don’t forget to take a photo with Toripolliisi (The Bobby at the Market Place in English) bronze sculpture located outside the front door.
 Made by sculptor Kaarlo Mikkonen in 1987, Toripolliisi is now somewhat of an icon in Oulu and honor all the policemen who once patrolled the market square here.

 If you want to learn more about the history of Oulu, there is no great place to head than the Northern Ostrobothnia Museum.
-Telling the story of Oulu, Northern Ostrobothnia, and Finland in a memorable way, there is a collection of roughly 80,000 items and a sizeable archive of photographs collected here since the museum opened over 120 years ago.
+Telling the story of Oulu, Northern Ostrobothnia, and Finland memorably, there is a collection of roughly 80,000 items and a sizeable archive of photographs collected here since the museum opened over 120 years ago.

 What?
 You thought we could round off a list of things to do in Oulu without talking about drinking and experiencing authentic Finnish culture?